Home > Genealogy > Genealogy Essays

 Genealogy Essays

 Most of these are not hints or methods of work.
 "Shortcuts" is a warning.
-"Estimating dates" and "Those Elusive Edes" have suggestions and tips.
+"Estimating dates", "Those Elusive Edes" and "Recording Adoptions" have suggestionsand tips.
 The rest are musings on the general subject of genealogy.
 All but "Those Elusive Edes" are short - less than a thousand words.
 I put them in reverse chronological order, for want of a better scheme.
 Plato said man was that creature which sought order.
 My wife said I sought it more than most men, after she saw me hanging my shirts in the closet in order of color and material.

 Those Elusive Edes (15 February 2009)